Julien-R44/adoscope/README.md

 Adoscope is open-sourced software licensed under the [MIT license](https://github.com/julien-r44/adoscope/LICENSE.md).

 ## Thanks
-Thanks to Laravel and its awesome Ecosystem !
-This project is literarily a clone of [Laravel Telescope](https://laravel.com/docs/8.x/telescope) ported to AdonisJS.
+Thanks to Laravel team and its awesome Ecosystem !
+In case it wasn't obvious, [Laravel Telescope](https://laravel.com/docs/8.x/telescope) was a BIG inspiration for Adoscope.